HayaaQutaishat/Articles-Application/README.md

 ### Project Requirements :

--If the user just want to read some article, he can just click "Random Article" button on the top, and he will get one random article.
-Additionally, you don't need to log in for those actions.
+-If users just want to read some article, they can just click "Random Article" button on the top, and they will get one random article.
+Additionally, they don't need to log in for those actions.